ligato/docs/docs/plugins/vpp-plugins.md

 The VPP agent supports the L3 cross connect (L3xc) feature.
 It applies the xconnect paradigm for IPv4 or IPv6 packets by cross connecting all ingress traffic received on an L3-configured interface to an outbound L3 FIB path.

-**References**
+**References:**

-- [L3xc Proto][l3xc-proto]
+- [VPP L3xc proto][l3xc-proto]
-- [l3xc model][l3-models]
+- [VPP l3xc model][l3-models]

 The L3xc proto references an ingress IP interface, and outbound path composed of an outgoing interface, next_hop IP address, weight and preference.

-Note that the same function could be achieved with a dedicated VRF table with a default route.
+Note that the same function can be achieved using a dedicated VRF table with a default route.
 The L3xc is more efficient in both memory and CPU consumption.

 ---

 ### VRF

-The L3 plugin supports a special VRF table for use in controlling flow-based forwarding.
+The L3 plugin supports VRF tables in scenarios where multiple discrete routing tables are required.

-**References**
+**References:**

-- [VRF table proto][vrf-proto]
+- [VPP VRF table proto][vrf-proto]
-- [VRF table model][L3-models]
+- [VPP VRF table model][L3-models]

-The VRF table proto defines an ID, protocol setting for IPv4 or IPv6, optional label description, and flow hashing settings.
+The VRF table proto defines an ID, protocol setting for IPv4 or IPv6, optional label description, and flow hash settings.

 ---